nadeemabdulhamid/csc362-repo-fall2024/week-05/project05.md

 The code for Project5Test contains a statement (i.e. line 97) which, when uncommented, results in an output in which transaction C does not abort.
 You should try that also.

-When you are done, submit the files `LockMgr.java`, `Transaction.java`, and `ConcurrencyMgr.java` to Canvas.
+When you are done, submit the files `LockTable.java`, `Transaction.java`, and `ConcurrencyMgr.java` to Canvas.